Spatially Derived Clusters

 Integration

-We are going to use the Harmony algorithm to batch correct our dataset.
+We are going to use the Harmony algorithm to correct our dataset for batch.
 Starting from the pca.banksy values, the RunHarmony() function will iteratively adjust the PCA space such that we no longer see a divide demarkated by the batch variable specified in the dataset.
-We are going to store the resultant latent space as harmony.banksy within the Seurat object.
+We are going to store the resultant latent space, or dimensionality reduction, as harmony.banksy within the Seurat object.

-This step may take several iterations to run, but should converge within a few minutes.
+This step may take several iterations to run, but it should converge within a few minutes.

 # Harmony batch correction